IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

-# Prepare your Dataset for your ML Models using Data Refinery from Db2 on Cp4d
+# Prepare your Dataset for your ML Models using Data Refinery from Db2 on Cloud Pak for Data

 The README for a code pattern is very prescriptive, use the following template to get you started.